 2000 IU of Vitamin D3 may well end up being the new dosage recommended for prevention of vitamin D3 deficiency for people at risk of low levels.
 Recommendations are currently being reevaluated by the medical community, but it appears that 2000 IU is generally the latest recommendation.
 This is the dose that I take.

 Important tips about your vitamin D levels and skin health:

 Simplified recommendations bounced around by ‘experts’ telling you to go in the sun are way too simple.
 Ignore advice about how much skin you need to expose, how often and for how long.
 Too many things affect how well the sun produces vitamin D3 in your skin, including:

-- Reflective surrounding surfaces (water, cement, sand, etc.)
+- The presence of reflective surrounding surfaces (water, cement, sand, etc.).

-And remember, what vitamin D3 your skin does produce is broken down if you stay in the sun after you’ve made that initial dose.
+You can see the variables make it complicated to use your skin as a vitamin D factory.
+And, remember, that the vitamin D3 your skin does produce is broken down if you stay in the sun after you’ve made that initial dose.